 - Individual biology

-While Suboxone is an abuse-resistant drug that is meant to help people recover from the abuse of much more powerful opioids, such as heroin, it does have some potential to be habit-forming.
+Suboxone is an abuse-resistant drug that helps people recover from the addiction to more powerful opioids.
+However, it does have some potential to be habit-forming.
 If you have been using Suboxone as medication-assisted treatment for a more severe addiction to other opioids, you have already taken the first step toward sobriety.

-Usually, a person who is prescribed Suboxone will gradually be weaned off it by a doctor or addiction specialist.
-That said, some who do not feel they are ready, in theory, could obtain Suboxone on the black market and continue to use it beyond what is recommended by their doctor.
-Some may still require pain relief, and discontinuing the use of Suboxone may trigger more pain and, therefore, the desire to continue using.
+Usually, a person who is on prescription Suboxone will gradually be weaned off it by a doctor or addiction specialist.
+That said, some who do not feel they are ready, in theory, could continue to use it long-term.
+Because Suboxone is an excellent pain-reliever, it is important to have pain management in mind when coming off.
+If a person still requires pain relief, discontinuing Suboxone can increase the desire to use and/or relapse.

-It is critical, however, that people in this situation seek further help for their opioid abuse problem and consult doctor or pain specialists on other effective ways they can manage their pain without the use of opioid medication.
+It is critical, however, that people in this situation seek further help for their opioid abuse problem.
+Consulting a doctor or pain specialist on effective ways to manage their pain without the use of opioid medication.
 Powerful non-opioid analgesics and anti-inflammatory remedies are available, as well as physical therapy, massage, TENS devices, and more.

-If you are struggling to get off Suboxone, please contact us as soon as possible.
-Suboxone abuse may be a relatively mild problem compared to, say, full-blown heroin addiction, and it can be very effectively treated, often using less-intensive forms of treatment.
+If you’re struggling to get off Suboxone, please contact us as soon as possible.
+Suboxone abuse may be a relatively mild problem compared to, say, full-blown heroin addiction.
+It can be very effectively treated, often using less-intensive forms of treatment.

 Recovery in Tune offers customized, state-of-the-art substance abuse treatment programs that feature a variety of therapies, services, and activities that people in recovery can benefit from significantly.

-If you are ready to take the next step in your sobriety and wellness, Recovery in Tune can help you reclaim your life, one day at a time!
+If you want to take the next step in your sobriety, Recovery in Tune can help!